The integrity of the upright guides them, but the unfaithful are destroyed by their duplicity.

 Friend to Friend

-On a recent flight, I was thumbing through a magazine someone left behind when the title of an article caught my eye.
+Flying home from a speaking event, I was thumbing through a magazine someone left behind when the title of an article caught my eye.
 “Image is everything” the author declared.
-For a few seconds, I found myself actually agreeing with the author’s statement.
+For a few seconds, I found myself mentally agreeing with the author’s statement until I recognized the subtle lie hidden in the seemingly-benign words.

 Bobby Jones was one of the greatest golfers to ever compete, having won all four major tournaments in the U.S. and Britain in a single year.
 Early in his career, Jones made it to the final playoff in the U.S. Open.
 While setting up a fairly difficult shot, his golf club accidentally touched the ball.
 Jones immediately became angry, turned to the marshals, and called a penalty on himself.
 Since the marshals had not seen the ball move, they left the decision to Jones.
 It was a two-stroke penalty – which Bobby immediately called on himself, not knowing he would later lose the tournament by a single stroke.

 Bobby dismissed praise for his honesty by replying, “You may as well praise a man for not robbing a bank!”
-Jones may have lost the tournament, but his character was legendary.
-The United States Golf Association’s award for sportsmanship is now known as the “Bobby Jones Award.”
+Jones may have lost the tournament, but his character was legendary and today the United States Golf Association’s award for sportsmanship is known as the “Bobby Jones Award.”

 Father, I come to You right now, asking You to examine my heart and show me every impurity hidden there.
-Search my desires and thoughts and show me the disobedience that breaks your heart.
+Search my desires and thoughts and show me the disobedience that breaks your heart and hinders my walk with You.
 I want to please You with every choice and decision I make, Lord.
 Forgive me for the hypocrisy in my life.
-I lay down my pride and my agenda and choose instead to follow You.
+I lay down my pride and my agenda and choose instead to seek and follow You.

 In Jesus’ Name,